mrmekon/itsy-gitsy/README.md

 ## What

-Itsy-Gitsy spiders across a collection of Git repositories, passes their contents through user-defined *input templates*, and generates a set of *output files*.
+Itsy-Gitsy spiders across a collection of Git repositories, passes a subset of their contents through user-defined *input templates*, and generates a set of *output files*.
 In standard usage, the input templates describe a website layout, and the output is a static website suitable for browsing locally, or hosting on a web server.

 Since the output is always static text files, Itsy-Gitsy can generate more than just websites.
 With custom templates, it can render your Git repositories as plain text, CSV, LaTeX, org-mode, Markdown, TOML, or whatever format you desire.